 Because of the inclusion of an admin charge, balance transfers are not truly interest-free.
-A good rule of thumb is to look for the lowest EIR (effective interest rate; it will be stated somewhere in the brochure or website) you can find when choosing a balance transfer.
+A good rule of thumb is to look for the lowest Effective Interest Rate (EIR) when choosing a balance transfer.
+It should be stated somewhere in the brochure or website – banks and financial institutions are legally obliged to inform customers of this.

-More importantly, you should strive to pay back your balance transfer before the interest-free period is up.
+More importantly, you should strive to pay back your balance transfer before the interest-free “grace period” is up.
 Failing to do so will incur interest charges on the outstanding amount, matching the prevailing interest rate of your credit card.

 A third option for making a large purchase is to apply for a personal loan.

-Unlike a balance transfer, personal loans offer longer loan periods, which mean you can make smaller repayments each month.
+Unlike a balance transfer, personal loans offer longer loan periods, which mean you can make smaller repayments spread over more time.
 This will be useful if you need to make an expensive purchase, but do not have the cashflow to keep up with a short repayment period.

-However, personal loans have lower interest rates than credit cards and balance transfers that have exceeded the interest-free period.
-This makes them a good alternative for big ticket purchases.
+However, personal loans have lower interest rates than credit cards.
+This makes them a good alternative for big-ticket purchases.

-There’s another option to pay for a big ticket item, but this one must be used with caution.
+Cash advances are another way to pay for a big-ticket item, but we strongly advise that this option must be used with caution.